PURPOSE OF THIS POLICY

 Notifications to the Campus Community of Crimes and Emergencies

-Whenever a Clery crime has been reported and it is determined that an ongoing threat to the safety of students or employees exists, the University will issue a timely warning.
-Timely warnings may be issued by any reasonable means of communication to the campus community, but, most commonly, will be made through the CSU email system, the emergency text alert system, by posting to the CSU Safety website, on one or more of the University’s social media sites, or by posting notices in the Residence Halls.
-Anyone with information that may warrant a timely warning should report the circumstances to the CSU Police Department or local law enforcement personnel, even if you are unsure whether or not a timely warning should be issued.
+When a Clery crime which occurred on Clery geography is reported to CSUPD or the Title IX office, the report is assessed for whether a serious or continuing threat is present.
+CSU is responsible for issuing a timely warning if a Clery Act crime has been reported on Clery geography and CSU determines there is a serious or continuing threat to the university community.
+Timely warnings may be issued by any reasonable means of communication to the campus community, but, most commonly, will be made through the CSU email system, the emergency text alert system, by posting to the CSU Safety website, on one or more of the University’s social media sites, or by posting notices in the University Housing.
+Anyone with information that may warrant a timely warning should report the circumstances to the CSU Police Department, even if you are unsure whether a timely warning should be issued.

 Students and employees are strongly encouraged to sign up for the University’s emergency text alert system, and to periodically check to make sure that their mobile number in the system is correct.
-To sign up or check your mobile number, go online to: http://safety.colostate.edu/and click the link for text message alerts.
-It only takes a few moments to sign up for emergency alerts, and doing so may help save your life or the life of another.
+To sign up or check your mobile number, go to CSU’s Safety website and click the link for text message alerts.
+It only takes a few moments to sign up for emergency alerts and doing so may help save your life or the life of another.

-In all timely warnings, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by the Chief of Police and the PIO or acting PIO, of the timely warning before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the timely warning.
+In all timely warnings, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by the Chief of Police and the Public Information Officer or acting Public Information Officer, of the timely warning before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the timely warning.

 An emergency notification issued by the University may satisfy the timely warning requirement provided that the emergency notification provides adequate follow-up information.